the-argus/branding/README.md

 **About Me**

 I am a third year game design and development student at RIT.
-I can write C++, C#, C, and Python.
-Nim and Rust are neat, too.
-Haven't written enough of them, though.
+I can write C++, C#, C, Python, Nim, and Rust.
 Current favorite language is Zig.

+- I am passionate about simple, sane software development tools.
+- I am passionate about software that does what it is supposed to, and does it as efficiently as possible.
-I am passionate about simple, sane software development tools.
-I make my variable names really long descriptions of exactly what the variable is.
-I hope everything is open source one day.
+- I make my variable names really long descriptions of exactly what the variable is.
+- I hope everything is open source one day.